Bala171/Balaji-Sivakumar-Portfolio.github.io/README.md

 # **About Me**

 Hi, I'm Balaji !
-I have an background of Banking Technology.
+I have an background of Banking Technology and Computer Science.
 I have developed a strong foundation in the Data analysis and a passion for using data to uncover meaningful to insights.
 I am excited to bring my technical and analytical skills and Knowledge gained at the field of data analysis as an entry-level data specialist.